apify/apify-docs/sources/platform/actors/development/actor_definition/dataset_schema/validation.md

   - For strings, this field tracks string length
   - For arrays, this field tracks the number of items in the array
   - For objects, this tracks the number of keys
   - For booleans, this tracks whether the boolean was set to true.
-Minimum is always 0, but maximum can be either 1 or 0 based on whether at least on item in the dataset has the boolean field set to true.
+Minimum is always 0, but maximum can be either 1 or 0 based on whether at least one item in the dataset has the boolean field set to true.

 You can use them in [monitoring](../../../../monitoring#alert-configuration).